Working as a GP in Australia

-If you are GP looking to move to Australia and practise, it can be overwhelming and confusing to understand the new registration and visa processes put in place at the end of last year.
+If you are GP looking to move to Australia and practise as a GP, it can be overwhelming and confusing to understand the registration and visa processes.

 In this blog, we hope to clarify and explain the changes and what that means for you working as a GP in Australia or New Zealand

-One of the key changes is the pathway for medical registration through the RACGP.
-The new pathway is called the Practice Experience Pathway (PEP).
+The pathway for medical registration for overseas trained GPs is via the RACGP.
+This pathway is called the Practice Experience Pathway (PEP).

-Under the PEP you will still undertake a comparability assessment but will then apply for limited registration while working towards Fellowship under peer review, the length of which is determined by your comparability outcome.
+Under the PEP you will undertake a comparability assessment and apply for limited or provisional registration whilst working towards Fellowship under peer review, the length of which is determined by your comparability outcome.
 The additional assessment requirements include

 1. Completion of the RACGP core modules and units including a self-reflective activity

 2. Colleague and patient feedback using a Colleague Feedback Evaluation Tool (CFET) and Doctors’ Interpersonal Skills Questionnaire (DISQ), collectively known as multisource feedback (MSF).

 3. A clinical assessment visit which will involve a medical educator observing you in practice during four consultations (direct observation) and a clinical case analysis.
 The clinical case analysis involves the assessor selecting patients seen by you in the preceding week with oral questioning about aspects of the case.
 You will be provided with feedback on your performance.